ORCCA: Optimal Randomized Canonical Correlation Analysis

+which can be recovered precisely when $\Bb=(\Kb+\lambda\Ib)^{-1}$ in \eqref{q}.
 A practical implementation of LS was proposed in \cite{bach2017equivalence} and later used in the experiments of \cite{sun2018but} for SVM.
-The algorithm is based on the observation that $\Kb\approx \Zb\Zb^\top$ as in \eqref{trasformed matrix}, which (after simple algebra) can be shown to reduce the time cost to linear with respect to data.
-The generalization properties of this practical algorithm was later analyzed by \cite{li2019towards} for the case of ridge regression and by \cite{shahrampour2019sampling} for the case of Lipschitz losses, respectively.
+The generalization properties of (a variant of) LS algorithm was also studied by \cite{li2019towards} for the case of ridge regression.

 {\bf Energy-Based Exploration of Random Features:} The EERF algorithm was proposed in \cite{shahrampour2018data} for improving generalization.
 In supervised learning, the goal is to map input vectors $\{\xb_i\}_{i=1}^n$ to output variables $\{y_i\}_{i=1}^n$, where $y_i\in \R$ for $i\in [n]$.
 The EERF algorithm employs the following scoring rule for random features